 It’s also quite expensive, but a once-in-a-lifetime experience.
-The Ghan stops at Adelaide, where you can join a bus or flight to Yulara.
+The Ghan stops at Alice Springs, where you can join a bus or flight to Yulara.

 Bus to Uluru

 The only direct bus to Uluru is from Alice Springs.
-You can take a Greyhound bus from either Darwin, 22 hours, or Adelaide, 21 hours to reach Alice.
+You can take a Greyhound bus from either Darwin, 22 hours, or Adelaide, 21 hours to reach Alice then change.
 These services can be useful for backpackers wanting to stop at some sites along the way, like Katherine and Coober Pedy.